Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/Module_1_Lesson_Plans/4-exotic-primitives.md

 ## Why is this topic Important?

-Blockchains use more cutting edge (and untested!) cryptography than other appications.
+Blockchains use more cutting edge (and untested!) cryptography than other applications.
 They use these primitives for privacy, consensus and scaling.

 ## Learning Outcome